nodc-sweden/ytvattenkartor-vasterhavet/README.md

 # Surface water maps for the Västerhavet Info Centre

-This repository contains a Shiny web application provides interactive mapping and visualization of surface water anomalies in the Västerhavet region, based on data exported from InfoC.
+This repository contains a Shiny web application provides interactive mapping and visualization of surface water anomalies in the Västerhavet region, based on data exported for InfoC.
 The app allows users to upload data, select parameters, and generate customized maps and summary plots based on historical statistics.

 ## ✨ Features

-- Upload `.txt` files from InfoC export
+- Upload `.txt` files from a InfoC export from **SHARKtoolbox**
 - Dynamic selection of:
   - Year and month
   - Water quality parameters (e.g., Temperature, Salinity, Oxygen, etc.)
-  - Geographic extent (Bohuslän, Halland, or dynamic)
+  - Geographic extent (Bohuslän, Halland, Bohuslän + Halland or dynamic based on available coordinates)
+  - Plot size
-- Automatically calculates DIN from NO₂, NO₃, and NH₄
+- Calculates DIN from NO₂, NO₃, and NH₄
 - Compares measurements to historical statistics
 - Uses values from specific depths:
   - **Surface values (0 m)** are used for all parameters except for **oxygen concentration**